-NEW: Let me say this first: if you have the space, there is nothing wrong with a full commercial kitchen (it’s fantastic!).
+NEW: Let me say this first: if you have space, there is nothing wrong with a full commercial kitchen (it’s fantastic!).
 But for many operators, this type of kitchen takes tables off the floor and money from your bottom line – in fact, according to Restaurant & Catering Australia, 53% of operators saw a decreased profit over the last 3 years.
 Save time, money and labour by investing in smart, multifunctional equipment.
-Speed Ovens cooks oven quality food in the same time as a microwave, and can be located front of house, operated by wait staff yet still providing perfectly cooked, deliciously crisp pies, focaccias, pizzas and more.
+Speed Ovens cooks oven-quality food in the same time as a microwave and can be located the front of the house, operated by wait staff yet still providing perfectly cooked, deliciously crisp pies, focaccias, pizzas and more.

-For back of house, you can’t go past RATIONAL’s VarioCookingCenter® which boils, fry’s, deep fry’s up to 4 times as fast, using 40% less energy and up to 90% less oil.
-A cook top, deep fryer, bratt pan, kettle & pasta cooker all in one unit – need I say any more?
+For the back of the house, you can’t go past RATIONAL’s VarioCookingCenter® which boils, fry’s, deep fry’s up to 4 times as fast, using 40% less energy and up to 90% less oil.
+A commercial cook top, commercial deep fryer, commercial bratt pan, commercial kettle & commercial pasta cooker all in one unit – need I say any more?

 HOW DO YOU STORE YOUR FOOD?

 OLD: Plastic ice cream tubs, cheap shelving, lots of waste

 NEW: Reducing food costs can be as simple as ensuring food is stored safely to extend shelf life and avoid spoilage. commercial Vacuum sealing food extends a product’s shelf life whilst maintaining quality.
 For food storage and shelving, Cambro has an extensive range of HAACP compliant products that store food safely and reduce food wastage.
 Less waste means less money spent on replenishing food.